 1995: "Creep" by TLC remained at #1 on the R&B chart for the sixth week.

-1995: With the resurgence back to the top on December 31, Boyz II Men now enjoyed their fifth week at #1 with "On Bended Knee".
+1995: With their resurgence back to the top on December 31, Boyz II Men now enjoyed their fifth week at #1 with "On Bended Knee".
 Including their smash "I'll Make Love to You", the group had now been #1 in 18 of the last 20 weeks, the hottest streak for any artist of the Rock Era.

 1997: The Beach Boys were a guest on the television show Home Improvement.

-2001: Jennifer Lopez owned the #1 song in the U.K. with "Love Don't Cost a Thing".
+2001: Jennifer Lopez owned the #1 song in the U.K. with "Love Don't Cost A Thing".

-2005: A statue honoring the late Johnny Ramone was unveiled by his widow Linda at the Hollywood Forever cemetery.
+2005: A statue honoring the late Johnny Ramone was unveiled by his widow Linda at the Hollywood Forever Cemetery.

 2006: Leif Garrett ("I Was Made for Dancin'" from 1979) was arrested for possession of drugs.

-2007: Back to Black by Amy Winehouse led the way on the U.K. album chart.
+2007: Back to Black by Amy Winehouse led the way on the U.K. Album chart.

 Born This Day--Birthdays of Rock Era Artists: